 Revision of Standards of the Packaged Drinking Water

 The Food Authority considered the agenda and approved the recommendations of the Scientific Committee on Revision of Standards of Packaged Drinking Water.
-It was accepted that there was no need for the provision for labelling of water based products which were not for human consumption.
+It was accepted that there was no need for the provision for labeling of water-based products which were not for human consumption.

 Iron filings in tea